pwang649/myWiki/docs/Robotics/Control/State-Space.md

 Even though we represent the actual system with a mathematical model, a model will never be fully accurate and only partially represent the actual system.

-As George Box famously said, "All models are wrong (but some are useful)".
+> All models are wrong (but some are useful).
+>
+> — George Box

 As an example, consider our longitudinal quadrotor model.

 #### Our simple model